 On February 16, 2018, Hambone Relay played WXPN’s “Free At Noon” concert to a packed house at World Cafe Live.
 John Udinsky had left the band and Luke Ferracone of The Groove Merchants had taken his place.
 The band shared the stage with British R&B singer James Hunter which would lead to a short tour in supporting The James Hunter 6 playing City Winery in New York City and MusikFest Cafe in Bethlehem, PA.
 Following this successful run, the band would hit the road for the rest of 2018 growing and writing new music along the way.

 In 2019, Hambone Relay finished recording their third studio effort which had been over a year in the making.
 The album titled “Say Hi To Earl” was released on May 3, 2019 and features 8 brand new songs plus one cover of Ray Charles’ anthem “Let’s Go Get Stoned”.
 The track showcases friend and talented musician from Baltimore, Jordan August on lead vocals with scorching bluesy backing vocals from Philly’s own Emily Drinker.
 “Say Hi To Earl” is available on CD, digital download and vinyl.
+Jordan August officially joined the band in 2020 adding his guitar and vocal skills into the mix of funk rock that is Hambone Relay.

 Since forming in 2012, Hambone Relay has released 3 full-length studio albums, an EP,